 Dateline: CANNABISTOWN, PO—In Potlandia, marijuana is legal for recreational purposes and is commonly smoked by nearly all of the adult citizens of that country, while alcohol and nicotine are banned.
 But the alcohol and tobacco industries regard Potlandia’s laws as discriminatory.

 “We think it’s absurd for nicotine cigarettes to be illegal in a place where marijuana cigarettes are legal,” says the tobacco lobbyist, Deborah Lotsofgall.
 “I mean, what’s the difference between the two?
 How can anyone respect the law when it’s so glaringly inconsistent?”

 But most citizens of Potlandia defend their laws.
 “The drugs aren’t the same at all, man,” says Sunny Moonwind, wearing a tie-died shirt, bandana around her forehead, and bare feet.

-Like, marijuana and CBD in the USA gets you high, not low, you know what I mean?
+Like, marijuana gets you high, not low, you know what I mean?
 It’s like, the blessed weed kicks your ego to the curb so your spirit can rejoice.
 But nicotine just makes you a more close-minded worker bee, man.
 It makes you a slave to the machine.
 And who wants to be a slave when you can be free?